Automating CRS Validation in CI Pipelines

 def _resolve_axis_order(self, crs: CRS) -> str:

-"""Determine if CRS uses XY or YX axis ordering."""
+"""Determine if a geographic CRS uses XY or YX axis ordering."""

 try: